spotinst/help/src/docs/elastigroup/features/gcp/commit-use-discount.md

 This feature enables you to utilize your existing committed use discounts before considering the addition of extra resources and makes efficient use of your cloud resources.

-This procedure describes how you can utilize your GCP committed use discounts in your Elastigroup.
+This procedure describes how you can utilize your GCP committed use discounts in your Elastigroup:

-## Prerequisites

 * [Resource-based and spend-based commitments](/elastigroup/features/gcp/commit-use-discount?id=resource-based-and-spend-based-commitments)

-or only

 * [Spend-based commitments](/elastigroup/features/gcp/commit-use-discount?id=spend-based-commitments)
 * [Resource-based commitment with a billing account](/elastigroup/features/gcp/commit-use-discount?id=resource-based-commitment-with-a-billing-account)